-Data breaches occur more often than the public realizes.
-Not all data breaches are as highly publicized as the one that occurred with Target because the company suffering the data breach may not be as large, the number of affected customers may be smaller, and state law may not require the company to report its data breach.
+Data breaches occur more often than people realize.
+Not all data breaches are as highly publicized as the one that occurred with Target in 2013, mainly because the company suffering the data breach may not be as large, nor have the security staff that Target does.
+The number of affected customers may also be smaller, and state laws may not require the company to report its data breach.

-It’s important to note that the data breach itself doesn’t directly affect your credit, but rather how the stolen information is used, if it’s used at all.
-There’s a chance that your credit may not suffer at all — especially if the information stolen isn’t enough to commit identity theft.
-The impact of the data breach depends on the type of information stolen, which can range from something benign like an email address or as serious as your social security number.
+It’s important to note that the data breach itself doesn’t directly affect your credit, but rather how the stolen information is used—if it’s used at all.
+There’s a chance that your credit may not suffer—especially if the stolen information isn’t enough to attract identity thieves.
+The impact of the data breach depends on the type of information stolen, which can range from your email address to your social security number.

 Stolen Personal Information

-Name, address, and birthdates can be compromised in a data breach, but that information alone may not be enough for a thief to commit fraud or identity theft.
-However, a thief could try to use this information to launch a phishing attack and get you into giving up additional information, like a credit card number, other credit card or account information, or your social security number.
+Names, addresses, and birthdates can be compromised in a data breach, but that information alone may not be enough for a thief to commit fraud or identity theft.
+However, a thief could try to use this information to launch a phishing attack, where they try to get you to give up additional personal information, like a credit card number, account information, or your social security number.

 Stolen Email Addresses

-Your email address also isn’t enough to directly commit credit card fraud or to steal your identity.
-If your email address is stolen in a data breach, the thief could attempt to phish information from you by sending emails to you that appear to be from a legitimate financial institution or other business.
+Your email address on its own isn’t enough to directly commit credit card fraud or to steal your identity.
+If your email address is stolen in a data breach, the thief could attempt to gather information from you by sending emails to you that appear to be from a legitimate financial institution or business.
+This is known as phishing.

-Don’t click on links in emails no matter how real the email seems or the sense of urgency the email may create.
-Contact your creditors, lenders, or other businesses directly via the business’ official website to be safe.
+Contact your creditors, lenders, or other businesses directly via the business’ official website if you receive official-looking email correspondence.
 Or, call the number on the back of your credit card or on your billing statement with any concerns you have about your account.

-The harmfulness of a stolen username and password depends on the website for which they were stolen.
+The method in which stolen usernames and passwords are used depends on the website for which they were stolen.
 Obviously, the username and password for your bank or credit card login are far more sensitive than that for a non-financial account.
-Login details for your email account are also risky since a thief can intercept emails from important businesses and use to gain access to information that would allow them to commit fraud or identity theft.
+Login details for your email account are also risky since a thief can intercept emails from important businesses and use the information to gain access.

 If you suspect that your login details may have been compromised in a data breach, change your password right away.
 It’s a good idea to change your passwords periodically anyway, especially for your more important accounts.